Norwegian Fjord Cruise

 Our Pulpit Rock and the Southern Fjords tour visits this region, taking you off the tourist track to experience small Norwegian villages and spectacular sceneries.

 The Geirangerfjord cuts nearly 16 kilometres inland through Norway, and as such provides magnificent fjord vistas.
-Sail close underneath the famous Seven Sisters waterfall and the Suitor, located directly opposite each other on either side of the fjord.
+On a cruise into this fjord, you can sail very close to the famous Seven Sisters waterfall and the Suitor, located directly opposite each other on either side of the fjord.
 Those kayaking from Geiranger can cool down under their gentle spray.
-50 Degrees North offers a new minivan tour which visits Geirgangerfjord - Beautiful Norway with a cruise out of Geiranger and lunch.
+50 Degrees North offers a new minivan tour which visits Geirgangerfjord - Beautiful Norway with a rib boat tour out of Geiranger and lunch.

 Visiting Nordfjord is now possible on our new 'Western Fjords' tour which skirts along this fjord by minivan.
 The Western Fjords of Norway, starting from Bergen and finishing in Ålesund offer some of Norway's deepest, sea-drowned valleys covered by steep, rugged terrain scoured and gouged by glaciers.
 It is a landscape that is utterly unique and profoundly beautiful.